shdlabs/SSTorytime/docs/howdoescontextwork.md

 Intent and intentionality play a large role in understanding context: [The Role of Intent and Context Knowledge Graphs With Cognitive Agents](https://medium.com/@mark-burgess-oslo-mb/the-role-of-intent-and-context-knowledge-graphs-with-cognitive-agents-fb45d8dfb34d)

+Note that, when scanning a long document, resulting in a large N4L file, loading of data becomes very slow.
+This is because Unicode parsing efficiency is low, and because the time grows easily like the square of the length of the file--so we need to be cautious is dumping large amounts of data into a knowledge store without good reason.
+You might need to set aside a morning to upload an example like Moby Dick.

 ## An idealized approximation